The Palmenhaus in the Schönbrunn Palace gardens is a giant steel and glass palm house over 110m long, 28m wide and over 25m high.

 - An African oil palm tree (the source of the infamous palm oil)

-The English names were not given on plant labels on my visit, so take your botanical dictionary with you (or a smartphone).
+The English names did not appear on plant labels on my last visit, so take your botanical dictionary with you (or a smartphone).

 Tickets & visitor tips